 Tuesday 15 July |

 7 | 1:30 – 2:45 PM | Reading for Social and Historical Context | Reading social histories is essential to interpret correctly the lives of our ancestors.
-See examples of learning about school life, marriage customs, peasant life, and more. | Bittner | |
+See examples of learning about school life, marriage customs, peasant life, etc. | Bittner | |

-8 | 3:15 – 4:30 PM | Defending the Vaterland | You will learn the history of military service in Germany, what kind of records could exist for your ancestor, and see the surprising amount of information proving an unusual family connection in the accompanying case study. | Jones | |
+8 | 3:15 – 4:30 PM | Defending the Vaterland | You will learn the history of military service in Germany, what kind of records could exist for your ancestors, and see the surprising amount of information proving an unusual family connection in the accompanying case study. | Jones | |

 Extra | 4:30 – 5 PM | Enhancement Session | Discussion of Homework/Studies | Bittner | |